Table of Contents

-Your doctor will examine your eye for any damage or particles that may be trapped under your eyelid.
-A yellow-orange dye may be placed on your eye to help your doctor see the abrasion.
 Your doctor will probably treat the abrasion with eye drops or ointment.
-Most small abrasions heal within one to three days.
+Most small abrasions heal within 1 to 3 days.
 You may need to return to your doctor for another exam the next day.

 If you wear contact lenses, you need to be especially careful with a corneal abrasion because you have a higher risk of infection.
 Your doctor may tell you not to wear your contact lenses for a few days after a corneal abrasion, especially if you’re treating your eye with medicated drops.

 - Can a corneal abrasion cause permanent damage to my eye?

 - How long will it take my corneal abrasion to heal?

 - Will a corneal abrasion affect my vision?
 Permanently?

 - What should I do if my eye still hurts after a few days?